itaelle/tous-les-jours/README.md

-This Branch is for MAC OS X Verstion of HeadTracking API
+This Branch is for MAC OS X Version of HeadTracking API
 ========================================================

 tous-les-jours